anodyne/nova/README.md

 * fixed bugs with the email sent to GMs when a docking request is submitted
 * fixed error thrown when updating a user to be inactive
 * fixed bug we weren't doing any sanity checking on the type of variable we needed when handling character deactivation
+* fixed errors thrown when rejecting a docking request

 Known Issues
 ------------